SERVAIS URTEXT SERIES

 Souvenir de la Suisse, Op.
 10 (Urtext Edition, Quintet Version)

-Souvenir de la Suisse was composed before 1830 with the title Fantaisie brillante: intitulée concertino.
-The first known performance happened on 8 January 1830.
-The work is based on a Ranz des Vaches, likely of Servais’s own composition.
-The last page of the manuscript cello part is signed “vaque mon ami Poumback [sic].”
-Jan Poumbak was Servais’s whimsical pseudonym.
+Souvenir de la Suisse began as Fantaisie brillante: intitulée Concertino, composed before 1830 and first known to have been performed on 8 January 1830.
+The work is based on a Ranz des Vaches, likely of Servais’s own invention.
+The manuscript solo part is signed with Servais’s whimsical pseudonym, Jan Poumbak.

 Collaboration Compositions